ShammiAnand/rtt/README.md

 # rtt

-`rtt` is a cli application which allows you to convert a repositories of code into flat files (both `txt` and `md` formats are supported).
+`rtt` is a cli application which allows you to convert a repository of code/files and webpages into flat files (both `txt` and `md` formats are supported).

 ## Installation